-Repair or adjustments of eligible prosthetic appliances (with the exception of breast prosthesis) are covered to a maximum of \$300 per calendar year.
+Repair or adjustments of eligible prosthetic appliances are covered to a maximum of \$300 per Plan Year.

 This coverage excludes:

 - microprocessor knees; - wigs when hair loss is not due to an underlying pathology or its treatment, hair replacement therapy and other procedures for physiological hair loss (for example, male pattern baldness); and - replacement of prostheses unless required due to pathological or physiological change.